How to tell if a football (soccer) shirt is fake – 4 easy ways.

 They also tend to be made from thicker fabric, which can help keep you warm during chilly games.

-It is a 6 or 7 digit number that tells us when the shirt was made and which factory it was made in.
+It is a 6 or 7 digit number that tells us when the jersey was made and which factory it was made in.
 The first 3 digits represent the week of production and the last 3 digits represent the year.

-Are fake football shirts worth buying?
+Are fake soccer jerseys worth buying?

 Plus, they may not feature the correct badges or sponsorships, which can be a dead giveaway that you’re not supporting the real team.